lisiki-jp/okinawa_gametheory/README.md

 I don't want to swim in SNS algorithm hell again.

 ---
-# Recommendation: those who want to think by themselves
+# Recommendation: for those who want to think by themselves

 I didn't write this report in a vacuum.
 Without the two exceptional minds, I couldn't figure out Okinawa.